kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Whitelist source range

-You can specify the allowed client ip source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation, eg;  `10.0.0.0/24,172.10.0.1`
+You can specify the allowed client ip source ranges through the `ingress.kubernetes.io/whitelist-source-range` annotation, eg  `10.0.0.0/24,172.10.0.1`.
-For a global restriction (any URL) is possible to use `whitelist-source-range` in the NGINX config map
+For a global restriction (any URL) is possible to use `whitelist-source-range` in the NGINX config map.

-*Note:* adding an annotation overrides any global restriction
+*Note:* adding an annotation overrides any global restriction.

-Please check the [whitelist](examples/whitelist/README.md) example
+Please check the [whitelist](examples/whitelist/README.md) example.

 ### **Allowed parameters in configuration config map:**

 **body-size:** Sets the maximum allowed size of the client request body.
-See NGINX [client_max_body_size](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size)
+See NGINX [client_max_body_size](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_max_body_size).

-**custom-http-errors:** Enables which HTTP codes should be passed for processing with the [error_page directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page)
+**custom-http-errors:** Enables which HTTP codes should be passed for processing with the [error_page directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page).
-Setting at least one code this also enables [proxy_intercept_errors](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_intercept_errors) (required to process error_page)
+Setting at least one code also enables [proxy_intercept_errors](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_intercept_errors) which are required to process error_page.

-For instance setting `custom-http-errors: 404,415`
+Example usage: `custom-http-errors: 404,415`

 **enable-sticky-sessions:**  Enables sticky sessions using cookies.
-This is provided by [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) module
+This is provided by [nginx-sticky-module-ng](https://bitbucket.org/nginx-goodies/nginx-sticky-module-ng) module.

-**enable-vts-status:** Allows the replacement of the default status page with a third party module named [nginx-module-vts](https://github.com/vozlt/nginx-module-vts)
+**enable-vts-status:** Allows the replacement of the default status page with a third party module named [nginx-module-vts](https://github.com/vozlt/nginx-module-vts).

 **error-log-level:** Configures the logging level of errors.
-Log levels above are listed in the order of increasing severity http://nginx.org/en/docs/ngx_core_module.html#error_log
+Log levels above are listed in the order of increasing severity. http://nginx.org/en/docs/ngx_core_module.html#error_log

 **retry-non-idempotent:** Since 1.9.13 NGINX will not retry non-idempotent requests (POST, LOCK, PATCH) in case of an error in the upstream server.

-The previous behavior can be restored using the value "true"
+The previous behavior can be restored using the value "true".

 **hsts:** Enables or disables the header HSTS in servers running SSL.